 The white nationalist movement needs to acknowledge God in order to properly establish and conceptualize our intuitive obligations to save our people.
 Some white nationalists attempt to justify their view based ultimately on freedom of association: roughly, we ought to be allowed to choose our own company; we should not be deemed racist for preferring the company of our own people and teaching our children the same.
 While I would not dispute with this position, especially in its rhetorical and tactical utility, I contend that we should go further.
-We ought to love our own race and marry within it.
-We are sinning if we “prefer” to abandon our race and spurn our people, exercising our freedom of association against their well-being.
+We ought to love our own people and marry among them.
+We are sinning if we “prefer” to abandon our racial group and spurn our people, exercising our freedom of association against their well-being.
 If we allow freedom of association as our highest good, then we cannot decry the propaganda encouraging miscegenation, since we would have already abandoned normativity in race relations to the unimpeachable preferences of the individual.
-If we stand ultimately with freedom of association, then we, contrary to all sound moral intuition, can make no moral objections to deliberate and profligate race-mixers, those who open the floodgates of third-world immigration into our land.
-Without understanding the deepness of race, without seeing it as carrying intrinsic obligations, white nationalism becomes pragmatic and depends upon whites’ not abandoning their natural affections.
+If we stand ultimately with freedom of association, then we must suppress sound moral intuition.
+Without understanding the deepness of our racial identity, without seeing it as carrying intrinsic obligations, white nationalism becomes pragmatic and depends upon whites’ not abandoning their natural affections.
 It loses its moral dimension, so vital to our cause.

 Therefore, in conclusion: Scripture teaches that God has created the various categories or “kinds” which we see today.
 Whether or not the scriptural usage of “kind” refers to a particular level in the taxonomic hierarchy of biology, it is crucial to acknowledge the God-createdness or divine sanctioning behind the world’s biological diversity.
 If we do not acknowledge it, the categories we clearly perceive, such as race and gender, are evacuated of normative significance and reduced to groupings of statistical generalities.
 Since white nationalism so heavily relies upon whites’ moral obligations to defend their own, it is cardinal that this normativity not be abandoned.
-The answer lies in Jesus Christ, the King of kings and Creator of all.
+The answer lies in God and His Son, Jesus Christ.

 - I do not mean to insinuate that God’s Word needs any human support to be considered valid or worth following.
 We ought to believe that a verse such as 1 Tim.
 2:12 is just and wise, simply because God commanded it.
 Nonetheless, while we do not need any other reason to know why we ought to obey that command, it still can be fruitful to understand the basis upon which God makes the commandment in the first place.
 God’s prohibition of female pastors is not arbitrary. ↩